Square Enix: Restructuring (2013)

 On March 26, 2013, citing sluggish sales of major Western games, Square Enix announced major restructuring, expected loss of ¥10 billion and resignation of President Yoichi Wada, whom Yosuke Matsuda replaced.
 Phil Rogers was elected as a new Director, among others.
 With the restructuring, Square Enix of America CEO Mike Fischer left the company in May, with former Square Enix Europe CEO Phil Rogers becoming CEO of Americas and Europe.
 Further executive changes at Square Enix Western studios were mentioned in a statement.
-With the consolidation of Square Enix Western divisions around 2015, Square Enix Ltd. and Square Enix Inc. are collectively referred to as Square Enix West.
+Square Enix Europe was hit with layoffs and Life President Ian Livingstone departed from the company in September 2013.

 It said with the fiscal year report in March 2013, sales of Tomb Raider (2013) and Hitman: Absolution were weak, despite critical acclaim.
-The North American sales force was said to be ineffective as the game sold two-thirds the number of units it did in Europe.
-Price pressure was intense, which forced spending additional channel costs such as price protection.
-Matsuda noted the long development time of their important games and said they need to shift to a business model with frequent customer interactions, noting Kickstarter as an example, and finally, make sure games meet customer expectations.
+The North American sales force was said to be ineffective and price pressure was intense.
+Matsuda noted the long development time of their important games and said they need to shift to a business model with frequent customer interactions, noting Kickstarter as an example.

-Post-restructuring (2013–present)
+Post-restructuring and RPG development (2013–2021)

-In March 2013, Square Enix India opened in Mumbai; however the studio was closed in April 2014 and later reopened five years later.
+In March 2013, Square Enix India opened in Mumbai; however the office was closed in April 2014 and reopened five years later.
 As well as Square Enix Latin America in Mexico, which was closed in 2015.
 A mobile studio called Smileworks was founded in Indonesia in June 2013; however it was closed in January 2015.
+In 2014, Square Enix Collective launched, an indie developer service provider headed by Phil Elliot.
+Also in 2014, Square Enix signed a strategic alliance and cooperation with Japanese and French video game companies, Bandai Namco Entertainment and Ubisoft; it has served as the Japanese publisher of video games and crossover productions since 2009.

-In 2014, Square Enix signed a strategic alliance with Japanese and French video game companies, Bandai Namco Entertainment and Ubisoft; it has served as the Japanese publisher of video games and a crossover production since 2009.
 In March 2014, following the success of Bravely Default, Square Enix said it will "go back to their roots" and focus on creating content that will appeal to their core audience.
+Karl Stewart, vice president of strategic marketing at Square Enix for North America and Europe, left the company that month.
 In 2015, Square created a new studio known as Tokyo RPG Factory to develop what was then dubbed Project Setsuna.
+Around 2015, Square Enix's Western divisions began "officially working across LA and London".